dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 list `T1 ..
 Ts` with a type known as the _instantiated constructor return type of_ _D_ _with type arguments_ `T1 ..
 Ts`.

-When a static extension declaration _D_ named `E` has an on-clause which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments.
+When a static extension declaration _D_ named `E` has an on-clause which denotes a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments.

 *It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type, because it can only be